Something About Creative Real Estate Financing

 It is called “all inclusive” because the payment is for the ENTIRE amount.
 For example, if the sales price is $100,000 and the seller owes $80,000, the buyer may put $10,000 down and sign a note for $90,000.
 The seller collects on the $90,000 note (with principal and interest) and continues to pay his underlying loan, pocketing the monthly spread.

-So in some respects a person buying a property with an assumable loan on it may be getting a better deal unless the seller is purposely trying to rip them off (which is possible).
-In my case, except for the Montclair townhouse, closing costs for the loans were usually just the cost of escrow, which in all cases was less than $1000.
+So in some respects a person buying a property with an assumable loan on it may be getting a better deal.
+Unless the seller is purposely trying to rip them off (which is possible).
+In my case, except for the Montclair townhouse, closing costs for the loans were usually just escrow costs.
+All were less than $1000.